butteff/ubuntu-server-daily-mail-info/readme.md

 6. Any mounted hdd size.
 7. Differents in your packages, new packages in system

-Script is easy and you can configure it, like you want or add something else.
+Script is easy and you can configure it like you want or add something else.

 <h2>INSTALLATION:</h2>

-Russian instruction <a href="http://linuxstar.ru/poluchenie-informacii-o-sisteme-ezhednevno-na-pochtu-v-ubuntu-server.html">is here</a>

 <ul>
-<li>You might install this software:
+<li>You should to install this software:

 <code>sudo apt-get install clamav postfix mailutils sensors hddtemp</code></li>